 - Arch-Enemy: At this point we can safely say that he and Law outright despise each other.
 Their entire conflict is a big case of It's Personal, which doesn't end well for Law.

 - It's clear that whatever's left of the Riku royal family hates him, and for good reason.
 He blackmailed the king for ten billion beli in order to keep Dressrosa, and when the king finally managed to collect it by appealing to the people, Doflamingo used his powers to force the king and his soldiers to start killing people so that Doflamingo could show up and "save" everyone.
 End result the name of the family was ruined, forcing them off the throne, and practically making them fugitives.
 King Riku Dold III had his reputation destroyed, deposed by Doflamingo and despised by the very country he tried to protect.
 Rebecca, his granddaughter, only a child when this occurred, lost her mother and eventually became a convict gladiator, forced to fight and win a thousand battles in order to gain her freedom, and unable to live with the toy who raised her and protected her.
-The Thunderous Soldier of Rage, his son or son-in-law and the father of Rebecca, was turned into a toy, unable to protect his wife from Doflamingo's forces and had to raise his daughter without ever telling her who he truly was, lest he be tossed into the scrap heap, having realized that his entire family has forgotten his existence.
-Viola, his daughter, submitted herself into Doflamingo's service under the name Violet in exchange for sparing her father's life, being forced to work as an assassin for the last ten years for the man who ruined her family.
-Eventually, in the Dressrosa arc, the former two enter a tournament filled with some of the New World's greatest combatants in order to win a devil fruit, with the overall objective of killing him.
-The latter third plans an assault on the toy factory and a rebellion against Doflamingo with the Tontatta tribe, who have just a good a reason to hate the man as they do.
-The last switches sides when Sanji reveals he knows she wasn't lying when she stated that she wants Doflamingo dead.
+Kyros, his son-in-law and the father of Rebecca, was turned into a toy called Thunder Soldier, unable to protect his wife from Doflamingo's forces and had to raise his daughter without ever telling her who he truly was, lest he be tossed into the scrap heap, having realized that his entire family has forgotten his existence due to Sugar's powers.
+Viola, the king's daughter, submitted herself into Doflamingo's service under the name Violet in exchange for sparing her father's life, being forced to work as an assassin for the last ten years for the man who ruined her family.
+Eventually, in the Dressrosa arc, King Riku (as Ricky) and Rebecca enter a tournament filled with some of the New World's greatest combatants in order to win a devil fruit, with the overall objective of killing him.
+Thunder Soldier plans an assault on the toy factory and a rebellion against Doflamingo with the Tontatta tribe, who have just a good a reason to hate the man as they do.
+Viola switches sides when Sanji reveals he knows she wasn't lying when she stated that she wants Doflamingo dead.